thebluespecs/MemoryManager/README.md

 # MemoryManager
-Memory manger created as a part of the Ubisoft interview process.
+Memory manger with a visualisation.
 ## Implementation

 ### Algorithm